DavidSnipeZ669/Powder-custom-game-support/Delta Force/README.md

-These are the visual_cues files for Delta force that I currently have, I need help with them as they are either taking a long time to analyse (over an hour for a 27 minute video), not working and creating unsuccessful analysis, not detecting any events, any combination of the previously mentioned or just outright don't work.
+These are the necessary files, images and codes for Delta Force support assuming you followed the main README.md.